Children's propaganda in Nazi Germany: Youth organizations

-Membership of the Hitler Youth skyrocketed from 50,000 in January 1933 to more than 2 million by the end of the year.
+Membership of the Hitler Youth increased from 50,000 in January 1933 to more than 2 million by the end of the year.
 Before membership became mandatory in 1939, the group had surpassed 5.4 million members, with over 700,000 German youths holding leadership positions.
 Once membership in the Hitler Youth organization had become mandatory, "German authorities ... prohibited or dissolved competing youth organizations".
 The Nazi Party used the Hitler Youth and the League of German Girls as the primary tools to shape the minds of the German youth and create the illusion of a mass community that reached "across class and religious divisions that characterized Germany before 1933".

 Participation in World War II

 When boys reached age 18, they were required to enlist in the armed forces or into the Reich Labour Service and "were put through three weeks of rigorous training.
 The need for discipline and unquestioning obedience was drilled into the boys."
 Girls, on the other hand, were sent to Poland to help German farmers cultivate the land that had been seized from the Poles during the course of World War II.
 They were required to work long hours helping inexperienced farmers work the fields, and they were also forced to act as nursemaids for the sick.
 In addition to this work, they had the responsibility of overseeing that the "Nazi rules and doctrine were not violated".

 From 1943 to 1944, as Allied forces crossed the borders into Germany, the demands on the Hitler Youth intensified.
 German youths aged 16 were enlisted for active duty.
 Often these new soldiers fought in units alongside seniors who were over the age of sixty in the national militia (Volkssturm, literally People's Storm).
 As the war continued to turn in the Allied force's favor, the Nazi Party became desperate and began training boys as young as ten to handle and operate military-grade weaponry (machine guns, hand grenades, bazookas, etc.).
 Hitler Youth tank divisions were formed to fight in the Battle of the Bulge; the number of casualties rose steeply as "barely trained fifteen-year-olds [were] led by sixteen-year-olds".